Table of Contents

 On our tour, we also learned about Elizabeth Short, also known as the “Black Dahlia,” haunts Bonaventure Cemetery.
 They have reported her ghostly figure near the cemetery’s entrance.
 The Dasher Family Mausoleum is also one of the most haunted spots in Bonaventure Cemetery.
 Visitors have reported seeing strange lights and hearing unexplained noises coming from the mausoleum.

 The cemetery is open from dusk to dawn with tours available at the Bonaventure Historical Society Visitor’s Center or download the Bonaventure Cemetery Tour App.
-I was spellbound from the beginning to the end of our tour, with the stories and information shared by our guide.
-More-often-than-not the tour takes a leisurely pace.
-Definitely worth the trip while in Savannah!
+Our guided tour of Savannah captivated me from start to finish, as the guide shared fascinating stories and information.
+The leisurely pace allowed us to fully immerse ourselves in the experience.
+I highly recommend taking this tour during a visit to Savannah.

 Mercer Williams House Tour-No Paranormal Occurrences

 Taking this tour, you learn the detailed history of the home, including information about its construction, architectural style, and previous owners.
-The home’s most famous owner, Jim Williams, was a Savannah preservationist and antiques dealer whose life and career were chronicled in the book and movie “Midnight in the Garden of Good and Evil.”
+Jim Williams, a renowned Savannah preservationist and antiques dealer, owned this famous home.
+His life and career were the subject of the bestselling book and movie “Midnight in the Garden of Good and Evil.”
 Anyone who has read the book or watched the movie cannot go to Savannah and not do a tour of Mercer Williams House at 439 Bull Street.
 We met our tour guide in the front lobby of the Carriage House/Gift Shop.

 NOTE: there is no photography allowed during the 30-minute tour.